Ball Valves For Corrosive Media: Material Selection And Selection Guide

 General materials

-Materials such as stainless steel, titanium, Hastelloy, and other alloys may be used depending on the application.
+Materials such as stainless steel or plastic may be used depending on the application.
 These materials are known for their corrosion-resistant properties and can withstand exposure to harsh chemicals and environments.

-- Stainless steel 316 is recommended for highly corrosive environments, while grade 304 stainless steel is suitable for mildly corrosive environments.
-Learn how to select between stainless steel 316 and 304.
+- Stainless steel 316 is recommended for highly corrosive and high-pressure environments, while grade 304 stainless steel is suitable for mildly corrosive environments.
+However, stainless steel is costly.
+Learn how to select between stainless steel 316 and 304 in our detailed article.

-- Plastic ball valves, such as PVC and CPVC, are highly resistant to corrosion but may not be suitable for high-temperature applications They typically have a max temperature rating of 60 °C.
+- Plastic ball valves, such as PVC, PP, or PVDF are highly resistant to corrosion but may not be suitable for high-temperature and high-pressure applications.
+They typically have a max temperature rating of 60 °C (140 °F).
+Plastic ball valves are cost-effective compared to stainless steel valves, hence suitable for general purpose applications with corrosive media.

-- Soft-seated valves with resilient elastomeric materials, such as FKM, FFKM, or EPDM, can provide excellent sealing performance in corrosive environments.
+- Seals such as FKM, teflon, or EPDM, can provide excellent sealing performance in corrosive environments.

 The effect of concentration, pressure, and temperature